celestelayne/fantastic-octo-guide/01-networks-communciations/README.md

 ```
 $ node server.js
 ```
-You should see: Example app listening on 3000.
+You should see: Example app listening on 3000 in the Terminal window.
 When using Express, our server-side console logs show up in the Terminal window.
 Now visit http://localhost:3000/ in your browser window and you should see "Hello World!".

-> Note:  Every time you make a change in your server code and want it to run, you need to end the previous server and run node server.js.
+> Note:  Every time you make a change in your server code and want it to run, you need to end the previous server and run `node server.js`.

 Let’s test this by placing a console.log() with the req and res parameters inside the app.get() method for the `/` path.
 (The / path is often called the "root" path.)
-Restart the server and briefly check out what the req and res parameters return to the Terminal.
+Restart the server and briefly check out what the `req` and `res` parameters return to the Terminal.

 ```js
 app.get('/', (req, res) => {